-These Benefits of Fiber Make It the Most Important Nutrient In Your Diet
+These Benefits of Fiber Make It One of the Most Important Nutrients In Your Diet

 Fiber revs your metabolism.
 (That's why it's one of the most important nutrients for weight loss.)
 Women who substitute high-fiber grains for refined ones have a higher resting metabolic rate, which means they burn more calories throughout the day, according to research published in the American Journal of Clinical Nutrition.
 This effect is probably due to the increased energy your body has when it gets enough fiber, along with a steady blood sugar level, says study author Susan B. Roberts, a senior scientist at the USDA Human Nutrition Research Center on Aging at Tufts University and the founder of the iDiet weight-loss program.

-Fiber is especially beneficial for keeping your weight healthy because it produces short-chain fatty acids when it's broken down by your gut bacteria, says Wendy Dahl, Ph.D., an associate professor in food science and human nutrition at the University of Florida.
+Fiber is especially beneficial for keeping your weight healthy because it produces short-chain fatty acids when it's broken down by your gut bacteria, says Wendy Dahl, Ph.D., an associate professor of Nutritional Sciences at the University of Florida.
 These fatty acids help induce feelings of fullness and keep you satiated for hours.
 BTW, that's just one way in which fiber can help you steer clear of cravings and dreaded hanger.
 (Related: These Dietitian-Approved High-Fiber Snacks Will Keep Your Stomach from Rumbling)

-Fiber boosts the population of good gut bugs in your digestive tract, which research has linked to a bolstered immune system and even a better mood, Dahl says.
+Fiber boosts the population of good gut bugs in your digestive tract, which research has linked to a bolstered immune system and even a better mood, says Dahl.
 (Really-gut health and happiness go hand in hand.)
 Your bones benefit too.
-Certain types of fiber, like chicory root, make it easier for your body to absorb magnesium and calcium, which are both critical for a strong frame.
+Certain types of fiber, such as chicory root, make it easier for your body to absorb magnesium and calcium — both of which are critical for a strong frame.
 A fiber-rich diet can even help ward off knee problems.
-In a study at Boston University School of Medicine, people who ate the most fiber were less likely than people who consumed less fiber to experience worsening knee pain or develop painful osteoarthritis in their knees later, probably thanks to fiber's anti-inflammatory benefits, the researchers say.
+In a 2018 study, people who ate the most fiber were less likely than people who consumed less fiber to experience worsening knee pain or develop painful osteoarthritis in their knees later, probably thanks to fiber's anti-inflammatory benefits, according to the researchers.

-To reap the benefits of fiber, the Mayo Clinic recommends that women aim for at least 25 grams of fiber per day and men for 30-38 grams per day.
-It's important to note, however, that these numbers can vary depending on age, medical conditions, etc. Eat a variety of fruits, vegetables, whole grains, beans, and nuts, and you'll end up with the right mix of different types of fiber, Romotsky says.
+To reap the benefits of fiber, the Mayo Clinic recommends that women aim for at least 21-25 grams of fiber per day and men for 30-38 grams per day.
+It's important to note, however, that these numbers can vary depending on age, medical conditions, etc. Eat a variety of fruits, vegetables, whole grains, beans, and nuts, and you'll end up with the right mix of different types of fiber, says Romotsky.
 (Try these recipes using high-fiber foods.)
-And as you up your fiber intake, drink more water to prevent stomach upset, she says.
-Your new goal: nine glasses of H2O a day.
+And as you up your fiber intake, remember to drink more water to prevent stomach upset, she says.
+(See also: How Much Water Do You Actually Need Every Day Per Day?)

-Some packaged foods contain "functional fiber," like psyllium and inulin.
-While it's OK to eat this type to help fill the gaps, eating whole foods gives you the benefit of fiber plus other nutrients as well.
+FYI, some packaged foods contain "functional fiber," like psyllium and inulin.
+While it's okay to eat this type to help fill the gaps, eating whole foods gives you the benefit of fiber plus other nutrients as well.
 (And, in case you were wondering, this is what you need to know about having too much fiber in your diet.)